NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 ![Labels Panel](../images/AddTaxLabl.png)

 There are many labels that can be used for a taxonomy, any and all can be changed here.

+Scroll down using the plugin to see them all.

 ## Rewrite URL